isri-aist/RoboManipAug/README.md

 By using the option `--world_idx_list 2 2 2 2` instead of `--world_idx 2`, the rollout will be repeated four times.

 ### [Deprecated] Environment
-#### Extract images for learning 3D gaussian splatting from teleoperation data:
+#### Extract images for learning 3D gaussian splatting from teleoperation data
 ```console
 # Go to the top directory of RoboManipAug
 $ cd robo_manip_aug
 $ python ./bin/ExtractImagesFromData.py <path_to_rmb> --out_dir ./env_data/MujocoUR5eInsert
 ```

-#### Visualize environment point cloud with a 3D viewer:
+#### Visualize environment point cloud with a 3D viewer
 ```console
 # Go to the top directory of RoboManipAug
 $ cd robo_manip_aug